markjacksonfishing/katacoda/secure/secure-lab08/step2.md

 You can see that the sysdig agent has been deployed:
 `helm list`

 Creating the containers may take a little time.
-Check that all the containers are in `Running` state with
+Run the command below, which waits for all pods to be ready.
-`kubectl get pods`
+`watch kubectl get pods`
+When the pods show status `Running`, hit <kbd>Ctrl</kbd>-<kbd>C</kbd> and clear the screen.